Springtime for Hitler

-Springtime for Hitler: A Gay Romp With Adolf and Eva at Berchtesgaden is a fictional musical play within a play in Mel Brooks' 1967 film The Producers, as well as the stage musical adaptation of the movie and the 2005 movie adaptation of the musical.
-It is a musical about Adolf Hitler, written by Franz Liebkind, an unbalanced Nazi originally played by Kenneth Mars (and later by Brad Oscar and Will Ferrell in the stage musical and the 2005 film, respectively).
+Springtime for Hitler: A Gay Romp with Adolf and Eva at Berchtesgaden is a fictional musical play within a play in Mel Brooks' 1967 film The Producers, as well as the stage musical adaptation of the movie and the 2005 movie adaptation of the musical.
+It is a musical about Adolf Hitler, written by Franz Liebkind, an unbalanced former Nazi soldier originally played by Kenneth Mars (and later by Brad Oscar and Will Ferrell in the stage musical and the 2005 film, respectively).
 According to Dick Cavett, the title was inspired by the 1931 play Springtime for Henry.

 In the original film, the play is chosen by the producer Max Bialystock and his accountant Leo Bloom in their fraudulent scheme to raise substantial funding by selling 25,000% of a play, then causing it to fail, and finally keeping all of the remaining money for themselves.
-To ensure that the play is a total failure, Max selects an incredibly tasteless script (which he describes as "practically a love letter to Adolf Hitler"), and hires the worst director he can find (Roger DeBris), a stereotypical homosexual and transvestite caricature.
-He casts an out-of-control hippie named Lorenzo St. Dubois, also known by his initials "L.S.D.", in the role of Hitler (after he had wandered into the wrong theatre by mistake during the casting call - "That's our Hitler!").
+To ensure that the play is a total failure, Max selects the script for Springtime for Hitler, described as a genuine "love letter" to Adolf Hitler, and hires the worst director he can find: Roger DeBris, a stereotypical homosexual and transvestite caricature.
+He casts an out-of-control hippie named Lorenzo St. Dubois, also known by his initials "L.S.D.", in the role of Hitler after he had wandered into the wrong theater by mistake during the casting call.

-Synopsis
+Original film scene

-The play starts with the musical number, "Springtime for Hitler".
-Accompanied by dancing stormtroopers, who at one point form a Busby Berkeley–style swastika, the play immediately horrifies everyone in the audience except the author, and one lone viewer who breaks into applause—only for the latter to get pummeled by other disgusted theatergoers.
+The play starts with the overture "Springtime for Hitler", featuring dancing stormtroopers, who at one point form a Busby Berkeley–style swastika.
+The play immediately horrifies everyone in the audience except the author, and one lone viewer who breaks into applause—only for the latter to get pummeled by other disgusted theatergoers.
 As the audience begins to storm out of the theater, the first scene starts, with L.S.D. dressed up in full Nazi uniform and talking like a beatnik.
 The remaining audience starts to laugh, thinking that it is a satire, and those that had left return to the theater.

 Franz, disgusted, goes behind the stage, unties the cable holding up the curtain and rushes out on stage, confronting the audience and ranting about the treatment of his beloved play.
-During his diatribe, there is a clank as someone strikes through the curtain, apparently with a pipe or hammer, hitting the steel Wehrmacht helmet that he is wearing.
-A moment later, in mid-rant, he exclaims in pain "OW!" and falls over.
+During his diatribe, there is a clank as someone strikes through the curtain, apparently with a pipe or hammer, hitting the steel Wehrmacht helmet that he is wearing, knocking him unconscious.
 The play continues, and the audience assumes that his performance was part of the act.

-The play gets rave reviews from critics who mistakenly assume it was a work of satire, ensuring its success, as well as the conviction of the producers, once the fraudulent financing is discovered.
+The play gets rave reviews from critics, ensuring its success, as well as the conviction of the producers once the fraudulent financing is discovered.